 The Canadian automotive retail industry is a large and stable business with a track record of long-term growth.
 Over the last 20 years, Canadian automobile retail sales grew at a compound annual rate of 4.6%.
 For calendar year 2017, this steady growth continued, with sales of new automobiles up 4.7% to 2,076,970 units, compared to 1,983,745 units for 2016 (Source: Statistics Canada).
-For the five months ended May 31, 2018, sales of new automobiles remain close to 2017 record levels, up 0.6% to 854,478 units, compared to 849,751 units for the same period in 2017 (Source: Statistics Canada).
+For the eight months ended August 31, 2018, sales of new automobiles remain close to 2017 record levels, down 0.4% to 1,423,697 units, compared to 1,428,825 units for the same period in 2017(Source: Statistics Canada).
+Also, certain industry analysts are projecting a modest decline in new vehicle sales for 2018.
 Diversification of brand and geography remain important as some brands continue to gain market share while certain brands are experiencing sales deterioration.
 The overall Canadian automotive retail fundamentals support the ability of the automobile dealership tenants within the REIT's portfolio to meet their current lease obligations and the contractual annual rent escalators in place.
-The curtailment of NAFTA and restrictive tariff policies may result in a negative impact on future new retail automotive sales (see Section 12 "Risks & Uncertainties, Critical Judgements & Estimates").
+Potential trade tariff policies may result in a negative impact on future new retail automotive sales (see Section 12 "Risks & Uncertainties, Critical Judgements & Estimates").